FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 standard port) and in the address on eth0 network interface (in this case 192.168.2.74).

-If you run the same command in an enviroment where FIROS as been launched you'll find the following lines:
+If you run the same command in an environment where FIROS as been launched you'll find the following lines:

 ::